akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

 ```

 This completes the guide for deploying your Seera POS application to Minikube running on an Ubuntu server with the Docker driver!
+Ensure `next.config.ts` has `output: 'standalone'`.
-Make sure you have a `public` directory in your project root if your application expects it (e.g., for `favicon.ico` or other static assets).
-If not, and it's intended to be empty, the Dockerfile will create an empty one.
+Create a `public` directory in your project root (`~/studio/public`) if it doesn't exist.
 Check your `.dockerignore` file to ensure it's not accidentally excluding the `public` directory or other necessary files.
-Ensure `next.config.ts` has `output: 'standalone'`.